zHitrexx/3-I2C/README.md

 # 3-I2C
-Simple firmware for ATmega128 for setting and reading time from DS3231 RTC.
+Simple C firmware for the ATmega128, providing functions to initialize, set, and read time from a DS3231 RTC over the I2C bus.